Tab Hunter: 1980s

 Hunter's career was revived in the 1980s, when he starred opposite actor Divine in John Waters' Polyester (1981) and Paul Bartel's Lust in the Dust (1985).
+Both of these films were hits with audiences.
 He played Mr. Stuart, the substitute teacher in the musical Grease 2 (1982), who sang "Reproduction".
 Hunter had a major role in the horror film Cameron's Closet (1989).

 Later career

 Hunter's last film role came in the horse-themed family film Dark Horse (1992).
 Hunter, a longstanding horse owner, wrote the original story and co-produced the film with his life partner, Allan Glaser.

 Hunter's autobiography, Tab Hunter Confidential: The Making of a Movie Star (2005), co-written with Eddie Muller, became a New York Times bestseller, as did the paperback edition in 2007.
 In his memoir, Hunter officially came out as gay, confirming rumors that had circulated since the height of his fame.
 The book was nominated for several awards.
 It entered the New York Times' bestseller list for a third time on June 28, 2015, upon the release of Tab Hunter Confidential, an award-winning documentary based upon the memoir.
 The documentary was directed by Jeffrey Schwarz and produced by Allan Glaser.
-As of June 2018, a feature film about Hunter to be produced by Glaser, J. J. Abrams and Zachary Quinto was in development at Paramount Pictures.
+As of June 2022, a feature film about Hunter to be produced by Glaser, J. J. Abrams and Zachary Quinto was in development at Paramount Pictures.
 Pulitzer Prize- and Tony Award-winning writer Doug Wright is attached to create the screenplay.

 Hunter has a star for his contributions to the music industry on the Hollywood Walk of Fame at 6320 Hollywood Blvd.
 In 2007, the Palm Springs Walk of Stars dedicated a Golden Palm Star to him.